SAFE SLEEP BASICS

 Infants should be placed to sleep on their backs for every sleep by every caregiver until the child reaches 1 year of age.
 Side sleeping is not safe, nor advised.

-Infants should be placed on a firm sleep surface (ie. firm mattress in a crib) covered by a fitted sheet with no other bedding or soft objects to reduce the risk of SIDS and suffocation.
+Infants should be placed on a firm, flat, noninclined sleep surface (ie. firm mattress in a crib) covered by a fitted sheet with no other bedding or soft objects to reduce the risk of SIDS and suffocation.
+Sleep surfaces with inclines of more than 10 degrees are unsafe for infant sleep.
+A firm surface maintains its shape and does not indent or conform to the shape of the infant's head when the infant is placed on the surface.
 Infants should never be left to sleep on sofas, chairs, or in sitting devices (ie. rock and play, inclined sleepers, mamaroos, swings, nap nannies, etc.).
 Soft bedding remains a risk for infants older than 4 months.
+Sitting devices (car seats, strollers, swings, infant carriers, and infant slings, are not recommended for routine sleep in the hospital or at home, particularly for infants aged less than 4 months.
+If an infant falls asleep in a sitting device, they should be removed as soon as is safe and practical.

 Breastfeeding is recommended.